codepunkt/wasm-layout-text/README.md

 ## Contributing

 Contributions are welcome!
-A JavaScript usage example is available in the `example` directory.
+A JavaScript usage example with Jimp is available in the `example` directory.

 There are a few `make` tasks, most notably: